bkw777/WP-2_IC-Card/README.md

 ### ROM_carried
 "ROM" based on a flash chip, which may be written using a matching programming adapter and standard eprom burner.

+Requires a thinner PCB than normal.
+This PCB may be up to 0.8mm thick.

 ![](WP-2_IC_Card_ROM_carried.jpg)
 ![](PCB/WP-2_IC_Card_ROM_carried.svg)

-PCB (Select 0.8mm pcb option at checkout)
+PCB (Select 0.8mm pcb thickness at checkout)
 [PCB ROM_carried at OSHPark](https://oshpark.com/shared_projects/zKWT2O4v)

 BOM
 [Parts for ROM_carried from DigiKey](https://www.digikey.com/short/zn95jj)

 ### ROM_no_carrier
 Same as above but on a big pcb with no carrier, instead of a small pcb in a 3d-printed carrier.

+Requires a thinner PCB than normal.
+This PCB may be up to 1.2mm thick.

 ![](WP-2_IC_Card_ROM_no_carrier.jpg)
 ![](PCB/WP-2_IC_Card_ROM_no_carrier.svg)

-PCB (Select 0.8mm pcb option at checkout)
+PCB (Select 0.8mm pcb thickness at checkout)
 [PCB ROM_no_carrier at OSHPark](https://oshpark.com/shared_projects/GTC2pMRm)

 BOM